 - 5.1 Introduction

-- 5.2 Intended Learning Outcomes
+- 5.2 Learning Outcomes

+- 5.3 Main Body

-- 5.3 The Science Teacher
+- 5.3.1 The Science Teacher

-- 5.3.1 The Learner
+- 5.3.2 The Learner

-- 5.3.2 The Subject Matter
+- 5.3.3 The Subject Matter

-- 5.3.3 The Language of Science
+- 5.3.4 The Language of Science

 - 5.4 Hypothesis, Theories and Law of Science

 - 5.4.1 Hypothesis

 - 5.4.2 Laws

 - 5.4.3 Theories

-- 5.5 Summary
+- 5.5 Conclusions

-- 5.6 References/Further Readings/Web Sources
+- 5.6 Summary

-- 5.7 Possible Answers to Self-Assessment Exercise(s)
+- 5.7 References/Further Readings

 There are some concepts, which are peculiar to the teaching of science which needs to be explained.
-Besides, the language of science is different from the language of other subjects; this is why the social dimension of science needs to be discussed.
+Beside, the language of science is different from the language of other subjects; this is why the social dimension of science needs to be discussed.

-- Explain your role as a science teacher - Discuss the language of science, particularly, chemistry - Differentiate among hypothesis, law and theory.
+- Explain your role as a science teacher - Discuss the language of science, particularly, Chemistry. - Differentiate among hypothesis, law and theory.

-The Science Teacher
+5.3.1 The Science Teacher

 The three basic functions of the science teacher are: to instruct, to supervise and to manage learning resources or facilities.
 However, the primary function of a science teacher is the transmission of selected experiences in science to his students.
 For this to happen effectively, the modern professional teacher should know a great deal about his pupils - how they grow, how they learn their needs and how to satisfy such needs at school, their capabilities or their individual differences, and a variety of methods to use in order to help the children learn easily.
-He should realise that children are learning directly from his teaching as well as indirectly from their surrounding environments.
+He should realize that children are learning directly from his teaching as well as indirectly from their surrounding environments.
 What teacher has to offer and what the environment teaches indirectly are of equal importance to the growth and development of the child.
-In effect, modern teaching must be child centered that is, the interest and needs of the children at their various stages of development must determine what the teacher is to teach. https://theconversation.com/5-characteristics-of-an-effective-science-teacher-from-a-researcher-who-trains-them-165211

-Some of the teacher-based factors which influence the quality of learning are:
+In effect, modern teaching must be child centered that is, the interest and needs of the children at their various stages of development must determine what the teacher is to teach. https://theconversation.com/5-characteristics-of-an-effective-science-teacher-from-a-researcher-who-trains-them-165211 the Some of the teacher-based factors which influence the quality of learning are:

-(i) The quality of training given to and acquired by the teacher.

-(ii) The adequacy of instructional methods and materials used in a particular lesson.

-(iii) The teacher's grasp of the subject matter

-(iv) The teacher's degree of attachment to textbooks

-(v) The teacher's level of motivation relative to the atmosphere surrounding his job.

-(vi) The teacher's capacity to take initiative.

-(vii) The teacher's level of self-confidence.
+- (i) The quality of training given to and acquired by the teacher. - (ii) The adequacy of instructional methods and materials used in a particular lesson. - (iii) The teacher's grasp of the subject matter - (iv) The teacher's degree of attachment to textbooks - (v) The teacher's level of motivation relative to the atmosphere surrounding his job. - (vi) The teacher's capacity to take initiative. - (vii) The teacher's level of self-confidence.